401-Nick/Travel-Metric-Dashboard/readme.md

    pip install -r requirements.txt
    ```

+7. Verify that Redis is installed and accessable by your system on port 6379.
+If not, you can download it from the [Redis website](https://redis.io/download).
+(Will improve this in the future, I use WSL to run Redis)

-7. Navigate to the `app` directory:
+8. Navigate to the `app` directory:
    ```
    cd app
    ```

-8. Run the flask application:
+9. Run the flask application:
    ```
    flask run
    ```